mkotsovoulou/ods6001a/assignments/assignment2/README.md

 # Programming Problem 2: Conditional Execution and Exception Handling

-> The purpose of this assignment is to test your understanding and application of the concepts discussed in **week 2**:
+> The purpose of this assignment is to test your understanding and application of the concepts discussed in **Week 2**:
 >
 > - conditional execution
 > - user input validation and exception handling